mogest/prawn-svg/README.md

 ## Not supported

-prawn-svg does not support filters.
+prawn-svg will not support filters, as gaussian blur (the most common use of filters) is not something the PDF format was designed to support.

 It does not support text in the clip area, but you can clip shapes and text by any shape.